 A confiscated device may be picked up from the Principal's office.
-IDEA reserves the right to charge an administrative fee not to exceed \$15 before releasing a confiscated telecommunication device.
 Confiscated telecommunication devices that are not retrieved by the student or parent will be disposed of after the notice required by law.

-IDEA will not be responsible for damage to or loss or theft of confiscated items.
+IDEA will not be responsible for damage to or loss or theft of personal devices, including confiscated items.